diegogsoares/TEMPLATE-PUSHER/README.md

 ise_password = "isePassword"
 ```

-## Running the tests
+## Running Template Pusher

-Explain how to run the automated tests for this system
+Use -h option on each script to be presented with help.

+Template option is a requid
 ```
 Give an example
 ```